 Peru’s national drink is Pisco.
 Pisco is a grape brandy whose production began in the 1500s in the region of Pisco in Peru.
 Not all grape brandy can be called Pisco as the government set standards to preserve the brand and keep the high level of quality in the name.
-Pisco Sour is a cocktail made with the Pisco grape brandy and is one of the easiest the drink, most refreshing, and delicious alcoholic beverages in the world.
+This famous Peruvian cocktail made with the Pisco grape brandy and is one of the easiest to drink, most refreshing, and delicious alcoholic beverages in the world.

 Traditional Peruvian Pisco Sour

-- Put in a shaker or blender all essential inputs in the following order: first the pisco, then the simple syrup, then lemon juice, and finally the egg white.
+- Put in a shaker or blender all essential inputs in the following order: first the pisco, then the simple syrup, then lime juice, and finally the egg white.

-- If using shakers beat for 10 seconds.
-If using blender liquefy for five seconds.
+- If using a cocktail shaker, beat for 10 seconds.
+If using blender, liquefy for five seconds.

 - Serve in two stages: first to serve the cup halfway, pause and then complete filling the other half.

-- If you want to decorate each cup with two drops of bitters.
+- Decorate the top of each glass or cup with two drops of bitters.

 - Enjoy and drink in moderation.